seyedmowlana123/playwright-assessment/README.md

 * Tried to achieve maximum code re-usability.

-* It is possible to enable & disable the browsers from the playwright.config.ts file.
+* All the tests will run in headless mode in 3 browsers Chromium, Firefox & Webkit.
+Browsers are configurable from the playwright.config.ts file in projects section.

 * All the tests are independent from each other.